schneimi/rpi-gulden/README.md

         --build-arg GULDEN_PASSWORD=$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1) \
         .

-## Run container
+## Run the container
-Choose the port (e.g. `8000`) where G-DASH should be accessible on your machine.
+Choose the port e.g. `8000` where G-DASH should be accessible on your machine.
 This should match the port of your `GDASH_WEBLOCATION`.

     docker run --name gulden --restart always \
         -p 0.0.0.0:9231:9231 \